SalehHindi/hackmit/README.md

 ```

 # Takeaway
 Overall I had a very positive experience coding a chat bot with Lambda.
 With Lambda, I get very quick response times in the chat, making for a better user experience and it was all very cheap.
 Additionally imagining a chat bot as a state diagram made programming it very intuitive.

-I am planning to store all user responses because if I get enough users, the sequence of states can be studied via Markov Chains or recurrent neural networks (I believe the underlying mathematics is the same).
+The next step is to store the user responses and message users when they have been matched with another user of opposite interests.

+The final step will be to hook up the chatbot to Messenger's payment system to start collecting donations.

+Please feel free to email me at shindi@haverford.edu for questions, comments, concerns.